Apple IIGS: Hardware

-Its graphical capabilities are superior of the Apple II series, with higher resolution video modes and more color.
-These include a 640×200-pixel mode with 2-bit color and a 320×200 mode with 4-bit color, both of which can select 4 or 16 colors (respectively) at a time from a palette of 4,096 colors.
-By changing the palette on each scanline, it is possible to display up to 256 colors or more per screen.
-With clever programming, it is possible to make the IIGS display as many as 3,200 colors at once.
+Its graphical capabilities have higher resolution video modes and more color than 8-bit Apple II models.
+These include a 640×200-pixel mode with 2-bit color depth and a 320×200 mode with 4-bit color, both of which can select 4 or 16 colors (respectively) at a time from a palette of 4,096 colors.
+By changing the palette per scan line, it is possible to display 3,200 colors at once.

-Audio is generated by a built-in Ensoniq 5503 digital synthesizer chip, which has its own dedicated RAM and 32 channels of sound.
+The audio is generated by a Ensoniq 5503 digital synthesizer chip with 32 channels of sound.
 These channels can be paired to produce 15 voices in stereo.
+There is 64 KB of dedicated RAM for use by the 5503.

 The IIGS supports both 5.25-inch and 3.5-inch floppy disks and has seven general-purpose expansion slots compatible with those on the Apple II, II+, and IIe.
-It also has a memory expansion slot for up 8 MB of RAM.
+It also has a memory expansion slot for up to 8 MB of RAM.
 The IIGS has ports for external floppy disk drives, two serial ports for devices such as printers and modems (which can also be used to connect to a LocalTalk network), an Apple Desktop Bus port to connect the keyboard and mouse, and composite and RGB video ports.

-A real-time clock is maintained by a built-in battery (a non-replaceable 3.6-volt lithium battery; removable in a later-revision motherboard).
+A real-time clock is maintained by a built-in battery (initially a non-replaceable 3.6-volt lithium battery; removable in a later-revision motherboard).

 The IIGS also supports booting from an AppleShare server, via the AppleTalk protocol, over LocalTalk cabling.
 This was over a decade before NetBoot offered the same capability to computers running Mac OS 8 and beyond.

 Graphics

-In addition to supporting all graphics modes of previous Apple II models (40 and 80 columns text, Low and Double-Low, High and Double-High resolution) the Apple IIGS's Video Graphics Chip (VGC) introduced a new graphic mode called "Super-High Resolution".
-This new mode offers an increased screen resolution and a vastly wider color palette, with none of the limitations of earlier Apple II graphic modes (such as color bleeding and fringing).
+In addition to supporting all the text and bitmapped Apple II graphics modes of earlier models, the Apple IIGS's Video Graphics Chip (VGC) introduced a new "Super-High Resolution" mode with a vastly wider color palette and no color bleeding and fringing.
 Super-High-Resolution supports 200 lines, in either 320 or 640 pixels horizontally.
-Both modes use a 12-bit palette for a total of 4,096 possible colors, with up to 256 colors (or more) on screen, though not all colors can appear onscreen at the same time.
+Both modes use a 12-bit palette for a total of 4,096 possible colors.
+There can be between 4 and 3,200 colors onscreen at once, with no more than 16 per line.
+A fill mode setting allowing fast solid-fill graphics by automatically repeating a pixel's color to the right along the same scan line—until a different color pixel is reached.

-Usage of Super-High-Resolution mode may include:
+Each row of the display can independently select either 320 or 640 pixels, fill mode (320 pixels only), and any of the 16 palettes.
+These settings provide many possibilities: